kamesh2229/Kubernetes/README.md

 The master node will maage, plan, Monitor and schedule the nodes i.e Minions.

 How a user know which node is master or minion ..
-A Master node will have the components kube-apiserver, Controll-Manager, ETCD-Cluster, Kube-Scheduler.
+A Master node will have the components 1) kube-apiserver 2) Controll-Manager 3) ETCD-Cluster 4) Kube-Scheduler.
 Using these components different tasks are handled to service specific purpose.
 The detailed discussion on what each component does will be done going forward.

 ### worker node: